material-components/material-components-ios/components/TextFields/docs/typography-theming.md

 id<MDCTypographyScheming> typographyScheme = [[MDCTypographyScheme alloc] init];

 // Step 3: Apply the typography scheme to your component

-// Each text field style has a different themer API.
-Please look at the APIs
-// in the extension for more details.
+// Applying to a text field [MDCTextFieldTypographyThemer applyTypographyScheme:typographyScheme toTextInput:textField];

+// Applying to an input controller [MDCTextFieldTypographyThemer applyTypographyScheme:typographyScheme
+                              toTextInputController:inputController];

+// Applying to a specific class type of inputController [MDCTextFieldTypographyThemer applyTypographyScheme:typographyScheme
+                   toAllTextInputControllersOfClass:[MDCTextInputControllerUnderline class]];
 ```
 <!--</div>-->